Reinforcement Learning in Practice: Opportunities and Challenges: A Brief Introduction to RL

 \section{A Brief Introduction to RL}

 Machine learning is about learning from data and making predictions and/or decisions.
 We usually categorize machine learning into supervised learning, unsupervised learning, and reinforcement learning.
 Supervised learning works with labeled data, including classification and regression with categorical and numerical outputs, respectively.
-Unsupervised learning finds patterns from unlabelled data, e.g., clustering, principle component analysis (PCA) and generative adversarial network (GAN).
+Unsupervised learning finds patterns from unlabelled data, e.g., clustering, principle component analysis (PCA) and generative adversarial networks (GANs).
 In RL, there are evaluative feedbacks but no supervised labels.
 Evaluative feedbacks can not indicate whether a decision is correct or not, as labels in supervised learning.
 Supervised learning is usually one-step, and considers only immediate cost or reward, whereas RL is sequential, and ideal RL agents are far-sighted and consider long-term accumulative rewards.
 RL has additional challenges like credit assignment and exploration vs. exploitation, comparing with supervised learning.
 Moreover, in RL, an action can affect next and future states and actions, which results in distribution shift inherently.
 Deep learning (DL), or deep neural networks (DNNs), can work with/as these and other machine learning approaches.
 Deep learning is part of machine learning, which is part of AI.
 Deep RL is an integration of deep learning and RL.\footnote{RL can be viewed as equivalent to AI, as discussed earlier.
 As a framework for decision making, RL is beyond prediction, which is usually the task by ML, usually refering to supervised learning and unsupervised learning.
 As a result, the categorization may appear confusing and contradictive.
-Here we present both perspectives: 1) that DL and RL are part of ML, which is part of AI, and 2) that RL is equivalent to AI.}
+Here we present both perspectives: 1) that DL and RL are part of ML, which is part of AI, and 2) that RL is equivalent to AI.} Figure~\ref{relation} presents the relationship among these concepts.

 An RL agent interacts with the environment over time to learn a policy, by trial and error, that maximizes the long-term, cumulated reward.
 At each time step, the agent receives an observation, selects an action to be executed in the environment, following a policy, which is the agent's behaviour, i.e., a mapping from an observation to actions.
 The environment responds with a scalar reward and by transitioning to a new state according to the environment dynamics.
+Figure~\ref{agent} illustrates the agent-environment interaction.

 In an episodic environment, this process continues until the agent reaches a terminal state and then it restarts.
 Otherwise, the environment is continuing without a terminal state.
 There is a discount factor to measure the influence of future award.
 The model refers to the transition probability and the reward function.
 The RL formulation is very general: state and action spaces can be discrete or continuous; an environment can be a multi-armed bandit, an MDP, a partially observable MDP (POMDP), a game, etc.; and an RL problem can be deterministic, stochastic, dynamic, or adversarial.